mtaddesse/ksu_labs/3210_labs/ReadMe.md

 #### Windows

+1. Ensure that OpenSSH is installed (https://phoenixnap.com/kb/generate-ssh-key-windows-10)
-1. Open the Command Prompt by typing "cmd" in the Windows search bar and clicking on the "Command Prompt" application.
+2. Open the Command Prompt by typing "cmd" in the Windows search bar and clicking on the "Command Prompt" application.
-2. Type `ssh-keygen` and press enter.
+3. Type `ssh-keygen` and press enter.
-3. Follow the prompts to specify the file name and location of the key pair.
+4. Follow the prompts to specify the file name and location of the key pair.
-4. Press enter twice to accept the default passphrase, or enter a new passphrase if desired.
+5. Press enter twice to accept the default passphrase, or enter a new passphrase if desired.

 #### Mac